paul-ooi/blog/src/posts/podcast-bingeing.md

 ---
 layout: posts.njk
 title: Podcast bingeing
-metaDescription: There are websites out there that have the data you want, but not in the format you need.
-Try using Postman to cherry pick the data you want to save, and leave the rest.
+metaDescription:
 tag: ["career", "website-developer", "web-design"]
 permalink: "blog/{{ title | slugify}}/index.html"
 publishedDate:
 ---

-<p>On my commute to and from work, I listen to number of podcasts spanning from web development, design, accessibility, and SEO best practices.
-Even with the COVID-19 pandemic ongoing around the world, that hasn't stopped them from outputting quality content. </p>
+On my commute to and from work, I listen to number of podcasts spanning from web development, design, accessibility, and SEO best practices.
+Even with the COVID-19 pandemic ongoing around the world, that hasn't stopped them from outputting quality content.

-<p>I thought I'd share a list of what I've been listening to, and in no particular order:</p>
+I thought I'd share a list of what I've been listening to, and in no particular order:

 - <a rel="noreferrer noopener" href="https://syntax.fm/" target="_blank">Syntax FM</a> (web development)